Bed Size and Sleep Quality: Maximize Restful Sleep

 Care and Maintenance

-• Cleaning: Wipe the frame with a damp cloth to remove dust and smudges.
-Use mild soap if necessary, and dry thoroughly to prevent rust.
+• Cleaning: Wipe with a damp cloth and mild soap; dry thoroughly to prevent rust.

-• Seasonal Care: Check the frame for signs of wear, such as scratches or loose components, and address them promptly.
+• Seasonal Care: Inspect for scratches or loose parts and touch up promptly.

 Transform Your Bedroom Today